AlexsLemonade/scpca-nf/external-instructions.md

 If bulk libraries are processed, there will be an additional `salmon` folder that contains the output from running [`salmon quant`](https://salmon.readthedocs.io/en/latest/file_formats.html) on each library processed.

 All files pertaining to a specific library will be nested within a folder labeled with the library ID.
-Additionally, for each run, all files related to that run will be inside a folder labeled with the run ID followed by the type of run (i.e. `rna` or `features` for CITE-seq) and nested within the library ID folder.
+Additionally, for each run, all files related to that run will be inside a folder labeled with the run ID followed by the type of run (i.e. `rna` or `features` for libraries with ADT tags) and nested within the library ID folder.

 See below for the expected structure of the `checkpoints` folder: